 Top of the page

 We all worry.
-It's a normal part of life.
+It's an expected part of life.
 But when you have generalized anxiety disorder, you worry about lots of things.
 You have a hard time not worrying.
-This worry or anxiety interferes with your relationships, school, and life.
+This worry or anxiety interferes with your relationships, work or school, and other areas of your life.

-You may worry most days about things like school, work, or friends.
+You may worry most days about things like money, health, work, or friends.
 That may make you feel tired, tense, or cranky.
 It can make it hard to think.
 It may get in the way of healthy sleep.

 Call 911 anytime you think you may need emergency care.
 For example, call if: